felipedbene/wp/final_project/README.md

 - Python 3.8+ (because we're not savages)
 - [uv package manager](https://github.com/astral-sh/uv) (pip is so yesterday)
 - AWS credentials configured with Bedrock access (in us-west-2, because that's where the magic happens)
-- WordPress site with XML-RPC API access and application password (if your site doesn't support XML-RPC, welcome to debugging hell)
+- WordPress site with REST API access and application password (if your site doesn't support REST API, welcome to debugging hell)
 - A sense of humor (required for reading error messages)

 ## Setup